oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/README.md

 | [pca](ReferenceDesigns/pca)                               | How to implement high performance principal component analysis on a FPGA
 | [qrd](ReferenceDesigns/qrd)                               | Implementing a high performance FPGA version of the Gram-Schmidt QR decomposition algorithm
 | [qri](ReferenceDesigns/qri)                               | Implementing a high performance FPGA version of the Gram-Schmidt QR decomposition to compute a matrix inversion
+| [svd](ReferenceDesigns/svd)                               | How to implement a high performance Singular Value Decomposition on a FPGA

 #### Start exploring the FPGA code samples with this selection